Welcome to our website - find out about our services – visit our store.

-Frank Barnett was born in Chicago in 1939, the second child of Jewish parents.
+Frank Barnett was born in Chicago in 1939, the second child of Jewish parents from very different backgrounds.
+His father was a first generation American with ties to an Eastern European Orthodox heritage.
+His mother, an only child of wealth and privilege, traced her ancestry to 18th century Dutch Jews whose portraits hung in the living room of Frank's childhood home.
 He was influenced in childhood by art dealer Frank Perls, whom his parents had met during WWII.
 Perls was assigned to the Arts and Monuments Section of the Allied Military Government in Germany with the objective of recovering artworks looted by the Nazis.
 When Perls opened his gallery in Beverly Hills, young Frank Barnett made frequent visits in the early 1950s, pedaling his Schwinn bicycle from his home in West Los Angeles.
 Perl’s self-assigned mission was to introduce southern Californians to the best of modern art that included his close friends, Pablo Picasso and Henri Matisse, as well as Georges Braque, Georgia O’Keeffe, Marc Chagall, Paul Klee, and Jean Dubuffet.
 Frank has always credited his passion for fine art, and in particular, gallery ownership – he has founded five – to his early association and friendship with Frank Perls.

 Frank earned his undergraduate degree in Cultural Anthropology from the University of California at Berkeley and his Master’s Degree in Cultural Anthropology at UCLA where he also spent a year as an Anthropology Fellow at the Neuropsychiatric Institute, studying Psychological Anthropology.
 He began focusing on documentary photography as early as 1964 when he spent a year in Europe, the Middle East and North Africa.
 Today he describes himself as a Visual Anthropologist.